There are many types of behaviours in autism including:

 - Additionally, the microbiome will cause behavioural concerns in autism by shifting food craving toward sugar, dairy and complex carbohydrates in an attempt to stem the cell danger response resulting in altered neurotransmission, sleep disruption, irritability, aggression and mood swings.

 - The gut is responsible for making brain chemicals required to process sensory information and Impaired gut function therefore results in abnormal neurotransmission contributing to sensory issues in autism.
+Sensory issues cause behaviours in autism.

 Sleep Problems in Autism: